skrillfalconblast/bantopia/README.md

+## Quick Notes

+I have not abandonded bantopia, WE WILL REVOLUTIONALISE HUMAN-TO-HUMAN COMMUNICATION.

+**We restart June 2025.**

+Bantopia App Concept (really fun to make): https://github.com/skrillfalconblast/bantopia_app/

+**At out height we had:**
+- 2.5 debating users at any one time.
+- Most of us were regulars.
+- 200 accounts registered (before the push towards anonimity for the void update)

 # Showcase
 Quick tour around my site's past and present, made of random screenshots I accidentally saved (Thank God).
 See notes at the end for info about the future of Bantopia.